This post may contain affiliate links. Please read my disclosure for more info.

 The CM407 also doesn’t have any of the tea settings of the higher-end model nor does it have the separate tea basket and tea filter.
 This one is purely just for coffee.

 Cheaper variant: Ninja Specialty Coffee Maker CM401

-- FOLD-AWAY FROTHER: Turns hot or cold milk into silky-smooth froth
+- BUILT-IN, FOLD-AWAY FROTHER: Turns hot or cold milk/milk alternative into silky-smooth froth.
+Removable for easy cleaning.

-- WHAT'S INCLUDED: Ninja Specialty Coffee Maker, 50 oz (10-cup) glass carafe, Fold-away frother, Gold-tone permanent filter, Ninja Smart Scoop, Removable water reservoir, Recipe inspiration guide, Quick start guide & Owner's guide.
+- WHAT'S INCLUDED: Ninja Specialty Coffee Maker, 50-oz (10-cup) Glass Carafe, Fold-Away Frother, Permanent filter, 40-oz.
+Removable water reservoir, Ninja Smart Scoop, Recipe Inspiration Guide, quick start guide & owner's guide.

 This one is exactly like the CM407 except that it has a 50-oz glass carafe instead of the stainless one.
 For that difference, you do get to save a few dollars.